RedHatWorkshops/fusev7-workshop/labs/40-karaf-openshift.md

-# Create a Fuse Karaf 4 FIS project for OpenShift
+# Create a Fuse Karaf project for OpenShift

 The following lab demonstrates the new FIS Karaf 4 FIS image running on OpenShift.

 ### Prerequisites

-1. Ensure you have JBoss Developers Studio version 11.2 + with the latest Fuse Tooling
+1. Ensure you have JBoss Developers Studio version 11.3 + with the latest Fuse Tooling
-2. Ensure you have CDK 3.3.x running locally
 3. Completed karaf-standalone lab

 ### Procedure